 For example, if the average threshold productivity occurs at the six-month mark, any employee who leaves before that incurs a financial loss to the company.

-Final thoughts: How to measure employee engagement for frontline workers
+How not to measure employee engagement

 Blink provides a solution to fixing the broken feedback loop and filling the knowledge gap between leadership and frontline workers.